It happened in the blink of an eye, the way these things usually do.

 Relief washed over me, and I bent over and cried.
 Jennifer did, too.

-Soon, I got it together, gave Collin a high-five, and tried to calm my breathing while I accompanied that four-footed, exhausted one back home.
+Soon, I got it together, gave Collin a high-five, and calmed my breathing while I accompanied that four-footed, exhausted one back home.

 Have you ever dropped the leash?

 Have you ever messed up or made a quick determination that led to such unfavorable consequences that you’ve regretted your actions?